jscjml2/lasvegas-weather-app/README.md

 # vegasweather-react-app

-This is a react application for made to display the weather of Las Vegas, Nevada.
+This is a react application made to display the weather of Las Vegas, Nevada.
 It was designed to be placed into a website as a widget/component... and interfaces with the OpenWeatherMap API to retrieve most of its data.

 Deployed Website: https://jscjml2.github.io/vegasweather-react-app/